 You can read the third edition of the Objectives for free in one of the following formats:

 The Objectives are organized by physician role as defined by the Royal College of Physicians and Surgeons’ CanMEDS (Canadian Medical Education Directives for Specialists) framework.
 This includes the roles of communicator, collaborator, health advocate, leader/manager, scholar, professional and medical expert.
 The CanMEDS framework is used extensively in Canada and recognized worldwide.

-How to use the Objectives as a study guide
+Using the Objectives as a study guide

-An online web service is available to allow external programs to retrieve and search objectives content.
-This would be of particular interest to universities and other institutions or services that incorporate references to the Objectives for the Qualifying Examination in their automated systems.
-For more information consult the technical documentation for the Objectives Online Web Service (English only).
+An online web service is available to allow external partners to search and retrieve Objectives content, including physician roles and clinical presentations/diagnoses.
+This allows universities and other institutions, for example, to incorporate references to the Objectives in their own automated systems.
+Read the technical documentation for more information.

 With the upcoming changes to the Blueprint for the Medical Council of Canada’s Qualifying Examinations starting in 2018, the following revisions have been made to the MCC’s Objectives.